nozzlegear/Riddlevox/README.md

-# Nozzlegear
+# Riddlevox
-Nozzlegear is an open-source Javascript library that will help you capture more leads with email opt-in forms.
+Riddlevox is an open-source Javascript library that will help you capture more leads with email opt-in forms.

 **This project is a work-in-progress, but is nearing a 1.0 release.
 Check the [/dev](https://github.com/asyncwords/nozzlegear/tree/dev) branch for current progress.**